Mickael-Roger/aws-architect/aws.md

 Built as a fault tolerant and highly available service
     - Full synchronization of the data across all AZ within a region

+## Neptune
+Fully managed NoSQL graph Databases but not serverless.

+Up to 64 To and 15 read replicas